FN20 Student Group Travel Policy

 - GRADUATE EDUCATION ABROAD.
 International graduate courses offered for academic credit exclusively outside the United States.

 - All graduate courses offered for academic credit to be delivered in whole or in part outside the United States are required to obtain the approval of the associate dean of The Graduate School and must complete the Graduate Education Abroad Course Development Checklist for review by Global Programs.
 Review is required for each successive course implementation.
-[Please consult the Expedited Review Process of Limited Off-site Course Offerings.
-When a program wishes to offer existing courses in this manner, the Graduate School limits the number of courses to three, after which the program must seek approval to deliver the degree program in this venue.]
+[When a program wishes to offer existing courses in this manner, the Graduate School limits the number of courses to three, after which the program must seek approval to deliver the degree program in this venue.]

 - EMBEDDED EDUCATION ABROAD.
 International undergraduate and graduate programs that include a brief experience abroad as a minor component (one credit or less) of a course for which the substantive content is provided within the United States.